trembanis/election-blog/content/post/2024-11-18-post-election-reflection/index.md

 Admittedly, the data points are few and far between, but based on this visualization, the model does not seem to be getting substantially better – or worse – over time.
 The model does slightly overestimate Democratic vote share in 2020 and 2024, but I am hesitant to take those two observations as proof of a systematic tendency to underestimate Trump, especially since the model is inclined to overestimate Clinton’s vote share in 2016.

+Next, I tweaked the regression formula, one element at a time, with the hope of weeding out any problematic variables.
+The results of this investigation can be found in the table below.

 |Regression                                       | Adjusted R-squared| 2024 Bias (Actual - Predicted)| Mean Squared Error| Root Mean Squared Error|
 |:------------------------------------------------|------------------:|------------------------------:|------------------:|-----------------------:|